 You’ll want to create a custom cover letter and resume for each position, and make sure you’re including those keywords and connecting your skills and experience with the job in the hiring manager’s mind.

 Still not sure where to start?
-Our Cover Letter Builder can help.
+Our Cover Letter Generator can help.
 We’ll guide you through each section of your cover letter and help you highlight the teaching skills that will stand out to employers.
-And check out our Resume Builder to complete your professional application package.
+And check out our AI Resume Builder to complete your professional application package.